pedsm/axisLang/README.md

 ## What it does

 Axis allows for quick access of data in JSON files or JavaScript data structures, ideal for APIs.
-Axis is designed to be a self adapting syntax.
-This means that Axis will understand the data that it is given and try to extract content by using runtime checking.
+Axis queries require the least possible amount of writing in order to access any JSON data

 ## Examples